The futility of "pandemic preparedness"

 This is an unofficial continuation of the piece below, about the (true) Future of War.

 Now they want to leverage AI for the “prevention, treatment” and whatever other inane goal they have in mind.
-I am about to show you how futile this goal is, and I will ask you how feasible, besides a global surveillance state that would put the Chinese Communist Party system to shame, the goal truly is.
+I am about to illustrate the futility of this endeavor and question how feasible it truly is, aside from potentially necessitating a global surveillance state that rivals the Chinese Communist Party system.

 (I advise you to read the entire article below btw)